 The introduction of collection agents and the project relating to the prepaid meters will bring about an increase in collections, enhance the billing capabilities of the company and increase collection efficiency, thereby reducing the receivables and impairment charged on receivables.
 If successful, this would address the collection losses.
-The target of this plan is for the Company to reduce Aggregate Technical, Commercial and Collection (ATC&C) losses.
+The target of this plan is for the company to reduce Aggregate Technical, Commercial and Collection (ATC&C) losses.

-Overall, management's forecasts indicate that losses can be reduced, and profitability improved with current forecasted tariffs and cost rates provided.
-Revenue continues to grow, technical losses continue to decrease, and that collectability is slowly improving with the rollout of the prepaid meters and use of agents.
-This is expected to be achieved within the next few years and is critical to the achievement of the entity's profitability and positive cash flow.
+Management is making efforts to pay the correct minimum remittance for the cost of energy to NBET, but currently struggling to meet that threshold.
+Overall, management's forecasts still indicate losses.
+Although, revenue continues to grow, likewise the cost of energy is growing as well as other indirect costs.
+The collectability of the Company is slowly improving with the rollout of the prepaid meters and use of agents.
+This is expected to be achieved within the next few years and is critical to the achievement of the entity's profitability and positive cash flows.

-However, the ability of the company to fully execute these plans is thus dependent on the availability of funding to execute the plans (i.e., dependent on the company receiving additional funding and or support from the Federal Government of Nigeria and other shareholders).
+However, the ability of the company to fully execute these plans is thus dependent on the availability of funding to execute the plans (i.e., dependent on the company receiving additional funding and or support from the Federal Government of Nigeria and other shareholders) and management's ability to execute all its plans.
 The company is making an effort to secure additional funds but has received no commitment from the proposed lender at the moment.

-These conditions indicate the existence of material uncertainty which may cast significant doubt on the Company's ability to continue as a going concern and, therefore may be unable to realise its assets and discharge its liabilities in the normal course of business.
+These conditions may cast significant doubt on the Company's ability to continue as a going concern and, therefore may be unable to realise its assets and discharge its liabilities in the normal course of business.

 The Federal Government of Nigeria through the Order number NERC/GL 174 and 188B instructed that all interest payable by IBEDC as well as other DISCOs on unpaid invoices issued by NBET & MO and attributable to tariff shortfall shall be taken off the company's balance sheet.
-This implies that no further interest would be charged on the balances payable to NBET and MO.
+This implies that no further interest would be charged on the balances payable to NBET and MO relating to tariff shortfall.
 This will further relieve the Company of additional liabilities to NBET & MO.